 You can report time, hourly rate/cost, or add the financial statement manually the same way as you do it with tasks.
 Statements in smart subtasks are summed in the task where the subtasks belong.

 In the report section, Weekly and monthly are the statements shown summed in the task where the subtasks belong.
 Here you can find the options for using the timesheet tab.

 In the section Timesheets, subtasks are displayed separately – one line = one subtask’s statement.

 You can report manually via the clock icon on the subtask detail.
 You can add comments, cost, or spent time and confirm by Save.
 It is not necessary to fill all details in.

-To track the time, go to subtask detail and press the play icon on the left from subtask name.
+To track the time, go to the subtask detail and press the play icon on the left from the subtask name.
 The play button icon turns red.

 List of subtasks